trannguyenhung011086/sync-asana-github-zeit-micro/README.md

 If you redeploy this, you -might- need to go in to Github and change the endpoint URL in the Webhook.
 However, Cloudformation tries to keep the endpoint url the same if it can. https://github.com/KrazyCouponLady/web/settings/hooks/239601246

+This application has a custom build pipeline because it it babel-ed down to CJS (so it can use condition property access).
+The build pipeline is in 'makefile' and the template contains a line that tells SAM to use that file when building.

 ## Create pull request on github